State / Territory Benefits - Indiana

-Temporary Assistance for Needy Families (TANF): The TANF program offered through the Indiana Dept. of Veterans' Affairs is available to assist military Service members and their immediate Families to proactively become self-sustaining and encourage strong family bonds.
+Empowering Military and Veteran Families Initiative (EMVFI): The new EMVFI program (formerly the TANF program) offered through the Indiana Dept. of Veterans' Affairs is available to assist military Service members and their immediate Families to proactively become self-sustaining and encourage strong Family bonds.

 Eligibility: Service members must have a dependent Child for some benefits.
 However, if there is no dependent, the Service member can be guided to an appropriate advisor for assistance.

 Please fill out and sign the application.
 Send in completed application with required documentation listed by fax, mail or in office.